 Pricing is very important when it comes to online yard sales.
-Choosing a price that is too low means you’re losing out on money.
+Choosing a price that is too low means you’re losing money.

-Choosing a price that is too high limits the chance that your items will sell.
-Check various online platforms for items similar to the brand and shape of the item you’re selling in order to get an idea of how to price your item.
+Choosing a price that is too high limits the chance your items will sell.
+Check various online platforms for items similar to the brand and shape of the item you’re selling to get an idea of how to price your item.

 Keep in mind that geographical area and other factors may affect what your item will sell for.
 And if it hasn’t sold after 2-3 weeks, consider a price adjustment.